PepperDash/epi-utilities-routeCycle/README.md

 # PepperDash Essentials Utilities Route Cycle Plugin (c) 2023

 This repo contains a plugin for use with [PepperDash Essentials](https://github.com/PepperDash/Essentials).
-This plugin enables Essentials to cycle source values to various destinations based on selected sources and destinations.
-Typical use case includes a scenrio where the count of sources far exceed the count of available destinations.
+This plugin enables Essentials to cycle source values to destinations.
+Typical use case involves a large count of sources with a small count of destinations.
 The desired amount of sources would cycle through the desired destinations.

 ### Plugin Configuration Object